bp-santos/sensor-lab-net/README.md

 - When failing to send more than 5 messages the sensor node restarts the network connection
 - Now the main node and the sensor nodes discard unknown message types
 - Simplification of the populateActiveNodesArray() function

+17/04/2024
+- Sensor_Values refactor to Sensor_Node which now includes a name for the node for better understanding.
+- When sending sensor data, the sensor node also sends its name for id.
+- The student nodes are also sending their name to their sensor node for better understanding.
+- Refactoring of Sensor_Node to include the new structure Node important to easily send the connected nodes and their name between the sensor node and the main node.
+- Changed the data that is going to be transmitted via MQTT to include the names of every node.